 When you run low battery on Shimano, FD stops working to allow you to change rear gears.
 Once you completely drain it, the FD drops to the smallest gear.
 On SRAM, the gear stays in the last gear.

-And finally, the last difference is in the shifting technique.
-SRAM road uses one shift paddle on each shifter.
-But they work differently than SRAM mechanical groupsets.
+Finally, the last difference is in the shifting technique.
+SRAM road uses one shift paddle on each shifter, but they work differently than SRAM mechanical groupsets.

-Each paddle shifts gears up or down (depending on the settings) and if you press them simultaneously, you switch the FD up or down (depending on its current position).
+Each paddle shifts gears up or down (depending on the settings), and if you press them simultaneously, you switch the FD up or down (depending on its current position).
+The SRAM RED 2024 shifters also have “bonus” buttons, which are programmable and work the same as Shimano D-Fly buttons, they are just positioned on the inward side, making their accessibility a bit worse.

 Di2 MTB groupsets work like Rapid Fire shifters.
 SRAM Eagle AXS groupsets have a button that you move up and down with your thumb and a button behind the shifter that you press with your index finger.
 These buttons can also be programmed.